LearnTeachCode/recipe-matcher/README.md

-A recipe database with ingredient / recipe matching and a recommender algorithm.
+A recipe database with ingredient / recipe matching and a recommender system.

 Useful resources for learning about classes and objects:
 - https://www.tutorialspoint.com/java/java_object_classes.htm